aws-samples/amazon-managed-service-for-apache-flink-examples/java/running-examples-locally.md

 #### Network access to VPC-networked services

-If your application uses VPC-networked services, like MSK or RDS, you need to set up a network connection from your development machine to the VPC hosting the service.
-For example using a VPN.
+Note that, if your application connects to any AWS service using VPC networking, like MSK or RDS, you need to set up connectivity between your developer machine and the VPC hosting the service, for example using a VPN.

-If this is not possible, you should consider running a local version of the database.
-For example, if you are using Kafka, you can either run a small Kafka cluster in your machine directly or in a container.
+If this is not possible, you should consider running a local version of the service, installed directly or your machine in a container.